queens car accident lawyer keetick sanchez (4)

 Injury Threshold in Multi-Car Accidents

-In New York, not all injuries allow drivers to file claims outside the no-fault system.
+In Queens, not all injuries allow drivers to file claims outside the no-fault system.
 To qualify, the injury must meet the serious injury threshold outlined in New York law.
 This includes injuries such as death, dismemberment, fractures, loss of a fetus, or permanent loss of function.
 In multi-car accidents, where the number of injured parties can be high, identifying which injuries meet this threshold is key.
 Once an injury qualifies, the injured party can pursue claims against the at-fault driver’s liability insurance for damages like pain and suffering, which are not covered under PIP.

 Liability in Multi-Vehicle Collisions